-Of the obligation of the Covenant:
+Of the obligation of the Covenant (vi, 1 1-vii, 6a)

-All that enter the Covenant with no intention of going into the sanctuary to keep the flame alive on the altar do so in vain.
+All that enter the covenant with no intention of going into the sanctuary to keep the flame alive on the altar do so in vain.
 They have as good as shut the door.
-Of them God has said, "Who is there among you that would shut the door, and who of you would not keep alive the flame upon Mine Altar?"
-In vain are all their deeds if, in an era of wickedness, they do not take heed to act in accordance with the explicit injunctions of the Law;
+Of them God has said: 'Who is there among you that would shut the door, and who of you would not keep alive the flame upon Mine altar?'
+In vain [Mal.
+1.10] [are all their deeds] if, in an era of wickedness, they do not take heed to act in accordance with the explicit injunctions of tile Law;